0xFableOrg/xchain/README.md

 Additionally, in optimistic bridges, an extended liveness failure of the source chain could enable a malicious relayer to challenge messages on the destination chain without incurring slashing, hence causing a liveness issue, but not a safety issue.
-This is similarly to the safety issue of a slashing bridge, and the same mitigation applies: make the relayer bond withdrawal delay long enough that this is unlikely.
+This is similar to the safety issue of a slashing bridge, and the same mitigation applies: make the relayer bond withdrawal delay long enough that this is unlikely.

 Bridges might include built-in mechanisms to pause the bridge.
 This is generally desirable, to help combat hacks and other operational failures.
 However, care must be taken to ensure that this